kevinanielsen/AAU/1. Semester/DTG/Block 1 - Logic, Sets and Relations/Workshop 1.md

 | y        | 1   | 1   | 1   | 1   |
 | z        | 0   | 0   | 1   | 1   |
 5. **Compare the results from the two previous tasks.
 Which of the two final relations $S^*$ and $T'$ is an equivalence relation?**
-$T'$ Is not an equivalence relation since it is missing the transitive property as seen by there not being the following relations $(z,x), (x,z)$.
+$T'$ Is not an equivalence relation since it is missing the transitive property as seen by there not being the following relations $(z,x), (x,z), (w,z), (z,w)$.
 It is, however, both symmetric and reflexive.

 $S^*$ Is not an equivalence relation either since there is missing the relations $(w,z), (z,w)$ which would make it transitive.
 Like the $T'$ relation, it is only symmetric and reflexive.